smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   + right before broadcasting each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting time which passes between beginning receiving the incoming packet and beginning transmitting the outgoing packet. **TODO: <0 ?**

 If IS-PROBE flag is set, then PAYLOAD is treated differently.
 When destination receives Samp-From-Santa-Data-Packet with IS-PROBE flag set, destination doesn't pass PAYLOAD to upper-layer protocol.
 Instead, destination processes the packet in the same way as described for the processing of Samp-Unicast-Data-Packet with IS-PROBE flag set.
+A special case of Samp-From-Santa-Data-Packet with IS-PROBE set is when Target-Address is Root (=0).
+Such packets (a.k.a. 'discovery' packets) are ignored by Root, but are replied to only by Devices which are not paired yet (i.e. have no node id).
+All such 'discovery' packets with Target-Address=0 MUST have IS-PROBE flag set.

 Samp-To-Santa-Data-Or-Error-Packet: **\| SAMP-TO-SANTA-DATA-OR-ERROR-PACKET-NO-TTL \| OPTIONAL-EXTRA-HEADERS \| PAYLOAD \|**